zedshaw/jzed/README.md

 Example
 =======

-Here's an example of getting some stuff when a page loads and allowing CORS credentials through:
+Here's an example of getting some stuff from a remote server based on the id of a div and replacing it along with CORS credentials allowed:

     function getstuff() {
         var list = $id('mystuff');